Leavy-Zhang/leavy-zhang.github.io/aboutme.md

 ### Research of Interest

-Begining as a Ph.D. in Bioinformatics, currently I focus on using machine learning/AI and single cell high throughput data mining to investigate my research of interest in Biology, immunology and Nutrition Health, details of which are listed below:
+Begining as a Ph.D. in Bioinformatics, currently I focus on using machine learning/AI and single cell high throughput data mining  technologies to investigate my research of interest in Biology, immunology and Nutrition Health, details of which are listed below:

 - Based on web crawlers, database technology and deep learning methods to develop personalized dietary nutrition recommendation system and health big data platform.
 - Using single-cell high-throughput omics technology and virtual cell methods to screen key immune markers for autoimmune diseases, allergies and neuroimmunological diseases, and explore their immunological functional mechanisms.